A world-class education at Watson’s

 Our approach delivers some of the best examination results in Scotland, with our pupils’ academic performance amongst the best in the UK.
 The vast majority of our pupils will progress to further education or university.

 Of course, that doesn’t mean that tertiary education is the right destination for everyone, and we provide support to those who choose a different path.

 In addition to certificated courses, pupils study a core curriculum and older pupils may choose enrichment courses to further broaden their academic experience.

 In S6, pupils study a range of Higher and Advanced Higher subjects depending on their future plans.
 Again, a wide range of courses (including 25 at Advanced Higher) in many combinations is available.

-Working closely with parents and pupils themselves, Form Tutors, skilled and experienced pupil support staff, a school counsellor, school nurses and our network of trained peer-to-peer supporters combine to ensure that every pupil can flourish.
+Working closely with parents and our pupils themselves, Form Tutors, skilled and experienced Pupil Support staff, a counsellor, school nurses and our network of trained peer-to-peer supporters combine to ensure that every pupil may flourish.

 Senior School pupils benefit from the extraordinary range of enrichment opportunities including some of the most extensive programmes of extra-curricular sport and music of any school in the UK, ambitious drama productions and highly successful clubs and societies.

 Our S1 pupils take part in a week-long residential orientation trip which helps everyone to get to know each other better.

 Pupils in S1 and S2 take part in our Global Education Fortnight, including language trips for S2.
 Our international exchanges start in S3, they include exchanges with schools in Canada, Spain, and Australia.